 This page is part 2 of the giving up coffee plan.
 Please read that first, if you haven’t yet, as this one follows on from it directly.

-Better still, start at the beginning of this series on how coffee affects your digestion, for a detailed explanation of why substituting it can have such a dramatic impact on your health.
+Better still, start at the beginning of this series on how coffee affects your digestion, for a detailed explanation of why coffee replacement it can have such a dramatic impact on your digestion, the amount of flatulence you experience and your overall health.

 On the following day reduce the amount further, say two fifths coffee and three fifths Teeccino and so on, reducing a bit more each day.
 This may take a couple of days for light to moderate coffee users, or a week or more for heavy users.
 Regardless of how many days it takes, the end result is making up your cup of Teeccino caffeine free, with no coffee in it at all.

-This slow reduction method can help minimize caffeine withdrawal symptoms.
+This slow reduction method can help minimize caffeine withdrawal symptoms while you replace coffee.
 It also accustomizes you to the taste of Teeccino while maintaining the same drinking ritual.
 The day you reach your no caffeine cup with this method is a good day to celebrate by throwing out or giving away the last of the coffee in your house.

-2. Go for high quality in your replacement drinks and you’ll enjoy them more and be more likely to stick with them.
+Tip 2.
+Go for high quality in your coffee replacement drinks and you’ll enjoy them more and be more likely to stick with them.

-There is a huge difference for instance, between a good green tea and the low quality green tea they generally sell at the supermarkets.
-High quality jasmine green tea has a subtle sweetness to it some people prefer to normal green tea and an amazing fragrance as well.
+There is a huge difference for instance, between a good green tea like this and the low quality green tea they generally sell at the supermarkets.

 Peppermint tea is another beverage where there is a big difference in quality, strength and taste.
 There really is no comparison between the weak, bleached teabags versions usually in the stores and the energizing effect of a really good peppermint tea like Heather’s tummy tea with unbleached teabags.